RHxW/ClusteringOnGraph-SimpleApproaches/README.md

 # ClusteringOnGraph-SimpleApproaches

+COGSAs:
-simplified version of clustering method with GCNs
+simplified version of clustering algorithms with GCNs